Desktop Dialog Boxes

 This line of code displays a message box with the message and one button that the user can click to dismiss the dialog.

-If the string that you pass to MsgBox contains a null character or unprintable characters, you should first filter them out prior to using the MsgBox function.
+If the string that you pass to MessageBox contains a null character or unprintable characters, you should filter them out before passing them to MessageBox.
 The null character will terminate the string, no matter where it appears.

 A Message Dialog is a much more flexible dialog that you can display to the user.
 By taking advantage of the MessageDialog class you can have more sophisticated dialog boxes than are possible with the MsgBox function.

 With the MessageDialog class, you can present up to three buttons and control their text and functionality.
 You can also present subordinate explanatory text below the main message.